OpenMaine/covid19-foodmap/README.md

 Initial map is Portland Schools, and online here: http://openmaine.org/covid19/food.html

-# The Problem
-A lot of pantries and food distribution centers are changing their hours and practices rapidly.
-It's hard to keep up, and info is siloed by county or town

 # Community Partners

 We've been asked by the Mutual Aid group Mainers Together to put together a map for their organizers to use when assisting need requests.
 This map would have updated hours and pick up/drop off locations.
 We will coordinate with Mainers Together to conduct outreach and data validation.

-# In less than 140 characters explain your idea?
-Create a map with crowdsourced data to collect info statewide for people needing food.

-# Who will benefit from your project?
-Can you tell their story?
-Anyone who is looking for food and can't get it either because they can't afford it or because it has run out.
-Organizers working with the mutual aid group MainersTogether.com who get requests and need to be able to source them quickly.

-# What area of Civic Engagement would you put this under?
-[1 or more]
-Disaster and Humanitiarian Relief

-# What other resources/tools are currently serving the same need?
-https://www.gsfb.org/get-help/food-map/ (but hours/pickup locations aren't updated)

-# Are there any Drawbacks to choosing this path?
-It would be better if we could help good shephard update theirs

-# What would success look like?
-Getting it shared and used by many people.
-Getting buy-in and support from agencies who need help getting food to people.

-# What help do you need now?
-Mapping, data aggregation, research

-# What are the next steps (validation, research, coding, design)?
-Getting answers from cumberland county food security council on statewide coordination efforts.
-Then research + data.